Approximate Message Passing for sparse matrices with application to the equilibria of large ecological Lotka-Volterra systems: Sparse AMP with a variance profile: problem statement and results

-These expressions can be deduced from the symmetric case by replacing the matrix $W$ there with the $(n+p) \times (n+p)$ symmetric matrix $ $, and by choosing the activation function adequately.
+These expressions can be deduced from the symmetric case described by Theorem~\ref{th-amp-lip} by replacing the matrix $W$ there with the $(n+p) \times (n+p)$ symmetric matrix $ $, and by choosing the activation function adequately.
 More details on this passage from the symmetric to the non-symmetric case are provided in \cite{jav-mon-13}.

+An analogue of Theorem~\ref{th-amp-gal} can also be devised for the non-symmetric case.
+We omit the related details.